 Haven Hall began life as an Edwardian Country House built in 1908 by Sam and Mary Crook, successful greengrocers from Southampton.
 It’s quirky angular architecture and towers are a classic example of the Arts & Crafts period very popular at that time.
 But the setting on the top of the cliffs overlooking Hope Bay couldn’t have been more idyllic.
 The House stands near the ‘Chynklyng Chine’ waterfall mentioned in the Domesday Book of 1086, (later to become the town’s name: Shanklin).
 The Crook’s 9 children plus grandchildren loved to come visit by paddle steamer.
 During both World Wars, the family stayed in the House despite the thunder of guns in France and bombers destroying large areas of the Island trying to hit Shanklin Chine’s ‘Pluto’ oil pipeline.

-In 1950, the original 5 bedroom House was turned into a 16 bedroom Hotel by cutting up most of the original rooms.
+In 1950, the original 5 bedroom House was turned into a 16 bedroom Hotel by dividing most of the original rooms.
 After buying the property in 2013, David and Arielle Barratt decided to restore these rooms back to their original sizes.
 By doing 2 loft conversions, adding another house with 4 apartments and re-designing the entire property, Haven Hall became a 14 bedroom Luxury Hotel.
 In addition to renovating everything up to current building regulations, many extra features were added like air conditioning, wifi boosters, Smart TVs, mood lighting, under floor heating, LED lighting, and lots of security.
 New cornices, windows, wall paneling, skirting boards, doors, kitchens and bathrooms all had to be sourced and installed.
 Antiques and chandeliers came from the local auctions, ebay and various other sources.
 Soft furnishings ~ the curtains, carpets, bedding and décor items are all new additions.
 Hence Haven Hall is now much bigger and perhaps a bit grander than the original house.